 West Kent has a thriving business community.
 The resident workforce is highly skilled, with a third of the adult population educated to degree level or above.
 Small and medium sized businesses thrive in West Kent with the vast majority employing less than 100 staff.
 Entrepreneurship is a strong characteristic of the West Kent economy with 76% of businesses employing fewer than 5 people.
 West Kent offers immediate access to the leading international financial centre of London - as well as significant savings on overheads including low operating costs and a skilled, competitively priced workforce compared to the City and other parts of London and the South East.
-An example of a sector that has already taken advantage of this is the cultural & creative business sector.
 An example of a sector that has already taken advantage of this is the cultural and creative business sector.